 Concurrent Support for BSTEM Math is for students interested in Business, Science, Technology, Engineering and Mathematical fields.
 This course offers structured support to students who are concurrently enrolled in a first-level transfer course, such as College Algebra, Trigonometry, and Business Calculus.
-The support course includes material to prepare students for the rigor of the transfer math course by teaching learning skills necessary to succeed in college courses as well as review of relevant prerequisite algebraic and geometric concepts, and more in-depth investigation of core concepts in their concurrent math course.
+The support course includes material to prepare students for the rigor of the transfer

-Corequisite: MATH 30 or MATH 39 or MATH 34 - This is a one-way corequisite.
+Corequisite: MATH 30 or MATH 39 or MATH 34 This is a one-way corequisite.
 Everyone taking this NMAT 201C concurrent support course must be taking a Math 30, Math 39 or Math 34 class concurrently.
 However, not everyone taking Math 30 or Math 39 or Math 34 would have to take this NMAT 201C concurrent support course.

-NMAT 202C CONCURRENT SUPPORT FOR MATH 0.0 U
+NMAT 202C CONCURRENT SUPPORT FOR MATH 0.0 Units